-Keeping priorities in check will help you prevent not only time mismanagement but address burnout before it becomes and issue as well.
+Keeping priorities in check will help you prevent not only time mismanagement but also address burnout before it becomes an issue.

-With more accounts we create, there comes a challenge of keeping track of the passwords.
-NordPass is one of the best password managers for securing sensitive information, and not an overkill in terms of features though it also offers advanced functionality for most demanding clients.
+With more accounts we create, there comes the challenge of keeping track of passwords.
+NordPass is one of the best password managers for securing sensitive information, and not overkill in terms of features though it also offers advanced functionality for most demanding clients.

-It helps you stay safe, have your passwords under one holder and save tons of time and energy at the same time.
+It helps you stay safe and keeps your passwords in one place saving you tons of time and energy.